carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Pros: Redundant; uses AWS backbone
 - Cons: ?
 - How: Create endpoint for required AWS or Marketplace service in all required subnets; access via the provided DNS hostname
+- `EXAM TIP`: AWS PrivateLink is NOT the same as ClassicLink
+  - ClassicLink may come up in exam questions as a possible (incorrect) answer, so you need to know what it is.

-`EXAM TIP`: Know the difference between AWS PrivateLink and ClassicLink.
-ClassicLink allows you to link EC2-Classic instances to a VPC in your account, within the same region.
-EC2-Classic is an old platform from before VPCs were introduced and is not available to accounts created after December 2013.
-However, ClassicLink may come up in exam questions as a possible (incorrect) answer, so you need to know what it is.
+  - ClassicLink allows you to link EC2-Classic instances to a VPC in your account, within the same region
+  - EC2-Classic is an old platform from before VPCs were introduced and is not available to accounts created after December 2013.
+- Use Case: A shared services VPC is being setup for use by several AWS accounts.
+An application needs to be securely shared from the shared services VPC.
+The solution should not allow consumers to connect to other instances in the VPC.
+  - To restrict access so that consumers cannot connect to other instances in the VPC the best solution is to use PrivateLink to create an endpoint for the application.
+The endpoint type will be an interface endpoint and it uses an NLB in the shared services VPC.

 ###### VPC endpoints